 I’m a student athlete, how can I keep my athletic commitments and participate in student employment?

 The main thing to keep in mind is time management!
 Being a student athlete is like having a part-time job on top of full-time student responsibilities, so your time is limited, but you can still participate in student employment by managing your time wisely.
-We suggest that you pursue student employment even when you are in-season, but to communicate with your employer that your time will be limited during your in-season semester, but you will be able to work more hours during your out-of-season semester.
+We suggest that you pursue student employment even when you are in-season, but to communicate with your supervisor that your time will be limited during your in-season semester, but you will be able to work more hours during your out-of-season semester.
 For example, if you are a fall athlete, plan to apply for student employment opportunities at the beginning of fall and let your employer know that you can work only 2-5 hours a week during fall semester, but will be able to work up to 10 hours a week during spring semester when you are not in-season.
 Most on-campus employers will be able to work with your schedule.

 What if an employer asks me to come in for an interview?
 I’ve never interviewed before.